Pre-Natal testing by way of ultrasound to rule out genetic abnormalities

 Both tests detect foetuses with chromosomal anomalies with very high precision.

-Aster IVF offers two genetic testing services for pregnant women.
+MMC IVF offers two genetic testing services for pregnant women:

 The NACE test is valid in single and twin gestations and NACE Plus is validated for single pregnancies.